DanielJWood/d3-satellite-tool/README.md

 ## Setup

-1. Clone the repo:
+- Clone the repo:

 `git clone https://github.com/energyapps/app_frame.git`

-2. Rename the folder to your project name
+- Rename the folder to your project name
-3. On the [EnergyApps Github group](https://github.com/energyapps) create and name a new project repo.
+- On the [EnergyApps Github group](https://github.com/energyapps) create and name a new project repo.
-4. Change remote URL to new repo:
+- cd into that folder in terminal and change remote URL to new repo:

 `git remote -v` List all remote urls

 `git remote set-url origin https://github.com/energyapps/NEW-REPO-NAME.git` -changes the remote url to your new URL

-5. Push to this new repo
+- Push to this new repo

 `git push -u origin master`

-6. Begin work in the `index.html` file.
+- Begin work in the `index.html` file.
-7. Build the Jekyll _site/ folder by running `jekyll build`
+- Build the Jekyll _site/ folder by running `jekyll build`
-8. Run the jekyll server by running `jekyll serve`.
+- Run the jekyll server by running `jekyll serve`.
 You can now see your page at `http://localhost:4000/`

 ## Contents